devendra-dode/mini-ecommerce/README.md

 ### Installation

 **Navigate to XAMPP/htdocs**

 Open the command prompt and run the following command to navigate to the `xampp/htdocs` directory:

 ```sh
 cd xampp/htdocs
 ```

+Now, follow these steps to clone and set up this project:

 1. **Clone the repository:**
    ```sh